Public Procurement: How Much Does Corruption Cost in Belarus and What It Means for the People?

 Belarus has several problems with its procurement practices and a team of researchers of the project BIPART attempted to show in the video below how severe these problems are and what it means for the common people.

-The video describes the volumes of corruption in monetary terms and what the "wasted money" could have been spent on.
-The video is in Russian and English subtitles are provided, simply precc the subtitle box (CC) in the lower right coner of the video.
+The video describes the volume of corruption in monetary terms and what this "wasted money" could have been spent on.
+The video has both Russian and English subtitles, which can be turned on by pressing the subtitle box (CC) in the lower right corner of the video.

 BIPART team works with experts, journalists, civil servants and the general public to work out new solutions for improving the quality of policy making and the delivery of public services in Belarus.